microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

 > 🎓 **Model Selection and Evaluation** is the process whereby data scientists evaluate the accuracy of a model by feeding it unseen data, selecting the most appropriate model for the task at hand.

 In this course, you will use Scikit-Learn and other tools to build machine learning models to perform what we call 'traditional machine learning' tasks.
-We have deliberately avoided neural networks and deep learning, as they are better covered in our forthcoming 'AI and ML' curriculum.
+We have deliberately avoided neural networks and deep learning, as they are better covered in our forthcoming 'AI for Beginners' curriculum.

 Scikit-Learn makes it straightforward to build models and evaluate them for use.
 It is primarily focused on using numeric data and contains several ready-made datasets for use as learning tools.
 It also includes pre-built models for students to try.
 Let's explore the process of loading prepackaged data and using a built in estimator  first ML model with Scikit-Learn with some basic data.
 ## Your First Scikit-Learn Notebook